polygon-io/errands-server/README.md

 ## Running:
 See the `postman` folder for the PostMan Collection which contains examples and tests for all the possible routes.

+You can run the API locally with docker:

+	docker run -p 5555:5555 polygonio/errands-server

 ## Push Events
 There is an endpoint which will push server side events ( SSE ) to the client when changes happen on the errands server.